anla11/adaptive_cf_recsys/README.md

 2. Personalization: recommending items given ID of a user
 3. Other
     - Trending recommendation: training models with lambda (a parameter, detail below) close to 1.0 first, then use 1.
 Recommending similar items or 2.
 Personalization
     - After training, reporting 4 characteristics of dataset via 4 evaluation metrics: popularity, diversity, coverage, congestion.
-Note that the model automatically balances all metrics.
+Note that the model automatically balances all metrics, thus this report could show insights of relationship between them.
     - Getting user-item or item-item matrix for futher analysis on graph of data.

 ![demo.png](/images/demo.png) Examples of recommending items given an item or list of historical items of a user on [the ecommerce dataset](https://www.kaggle.com/carrie1/ecommerce-data)